bailuk/TLG/README.md

 ## awt / swing / swt:
 In terminal execute `./gradlew assemble` to build variant(s) and then execute `./gradlew run` to run variant(s).
-Note: when building the swt variant an artifact will be downloaded from the gradle maven repository.
+Note: when building the swt variant [SWT jars](https://plugins.gradle.org/plugin/com.diffplug.gradle.swt.nativedeps) will be downloaded from the gradle maven repository.

 ## android:
 1. Install adb and android SDK.
 Or install [Android Studio](https://developer.android.com/studio/).